aws-samples/alb-sso-mwaa/README.md

         }
     ]

-The ALB may be internet facing, or private.
-By default, the **ALB is private**.
-Set `InternetFacing` to `true` below for internet facing ALB:

-    "Alb": {
-        "InternetFacing": false,
-        "SessionCookieName": "AWSELBAuthSessionCookie",
-        "LogBucketArn": "...",
-        "LogBucketPrefix": "customer-alb",
-        "CertificateArn": "..."
-    }

 The `Oidc` context specifies the configuration of your OIDC Idp.
 For example, for [Okta OIDC Idp](https://developer.okta.com/signup/), the configuration would be similar to shown below:

     "Oidc": {